vancouversnowboarding/vancouversnowboarding.ca/_posts/2022-11-30-2022-11-30-whistler-blackcomb-snow-report.md

 Of course it was super busy, but it's still strongly recommended to come.

+We brought Go Pro for videos today and [the last time](https://vancouversnowboarding.ca/2022-11-28-whistler-blackcomb-snow-report/), but the battery died immediately after start filming...
+This time we even brought a pocket warmer, but it did not help at all...

 Sea to Sky Highway, the road to Whistler Blackcomb was sketchy this morning:
 ![](/assets/images/2022-11-30-road-to-whistler.jpg)